 In Africa, there are lots of women from different walks of countries who are so influential and powerful.
 Most of them are leaders and have power to inspire.
 Some of them lead and execute their leadership roles better than some male figures in the same positions.
 This article is based on an investigative and comprehensive research until the best was achieved.

 The women featured here are leadership icons well known in the African history and the world at large for their achievements.
 Among them are others who have left a legacy in the political and economic landscape.

 1. Ellen Johnson Sirleaf

 Ellen was born in Liberia.
+She is the first our today’s list of powerful and richest women in Africa.
 She left a legacy because she was the first woman president in an African State.
 She has served as the president of Liberia for 12 years (from 2006 to 2018).

 From then, she has also garnered several other awards and recognitions.
 Ellen is currently the chair of a UN High-Level Panel on Migration in Africa.

 2. Sahle-Work Zewde